Blood donors play a critical role in saving countless lives. However, effectively reaching potential donors can take time and effort.

 Finally, the use of all instances is selected.
 Each patient has an instance that contains the input and target variables.
 Neural Designer divides the data into three subsets: training, validation, and testing, automatically assigning 60%, 20%, and 20% of the instances for training, generalization, and testing, respectively.
 The user can modify these values.

-Then we can perform a few related data analyses and check that the data has good quality.
+Then, we can perform a few related data analyses and check the data has quality.

 We can calculate the data statistics and draw a table with descriptive statistics (minimums, maximums, means, and standard deviations) of all variables in the data set.
 The next table depicts the values.